 Chicken tenderloins are very easy to bake.
 However, keep an eye on them since they are so gentle.
 It is very easy to overcook them and the meat will become dry.

-To be sure the chicken is fully baked, cook until the internal temperature reaches 165°F on an instant-read thermometer or about 25-30 minutes, as directed in the recipe.
+To be sure the chicken is fully cooked, cook until the internal temperature reaches 165°F on an instant-read thermometer or about 25-30 minutes, as directed in the recipe.

 How to Serve Baked Chicken Tenders?